arlyon/async-stripe/README.md

 ## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for information on contributing to rustup.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for information on contributing to async-stripe.

 ## License